matplotlib/CZI_2020-07_mpl/CZI.md

-# Progress Report
+## Progress Report

 > Provide a short summary of progress towards the deliverables in your
 > currently funded proposal (maximum of 250 words)

-The current grant is supporting one developer at 40%, one graduate student with partial summer support for her advisor, and a full time Research Software Engineer.
+The current grant is supporting one developer at 40% (Thomas Caswell), one graduate student (Hannah Aizenman) with partial summer support for her advisor (Michael Grossberg), and a full time Research Software Engineer.
 For the latter we ran a search and hired Elliott Sales de Andrade who started in mid-March.